-Many sayings tell us that we can only appreciate something by seeing a difference, by comparing it.
+There is many sayings telling us that we can only appreciate something by seeing a difference, by comparison.
 That’s why i prefer to show you the most important differences between each of these three possibilities and describe the pros and cons for each of them.
 I believe that with all the information that you will find below, your decision will be very simple.
 So let’s check what difference is between the Salkantay Trek, Inca Jungle Tour and train tour to Machu Picchu.

 Before starting to analyze these three options, it would be useful to say a few general words about the diversity of the roads leading to the Machu Picchu.

 The most popular ways to reach Machu Picchu

 You should keep in mind that there are quite a lot ways to get to Machu Picchu, of which you can see below: